• Home

 0

-For a brief moment this week, Facebook and Instagram customers saw empty bins wherein their pix must have seemed, along horrifically terrible descriptive ALT textual content showing how Facebook’s algorithms saw that photo.
+For a brief moment this week, Facebook and Instagram customers saw empty bins wherein their photos must have seemed, along with horrifically terrible descriptive ALT textual content showing how Facebook’s algorithms saw that photo.
+Sadly, this is the arena experienced by people with exclusive visual abilities every day.
+Individuals who access the Web through text-only display readers are entirely dependent on the textual description of photographs supplied through their ALT tags.

 Rita Murphy